Katherine Helmond, from 'Who's the Boss?' and 'Soap,' has died at 89

 “She was the love of my life," her husband, David Christian, said in a statement.
 "We spent 57 beautiful, wonderful, loving years together, which I will treasure forever."

-TV viewers first got to know Helmond as the ditzy but lovable Jessica Tate, on the 1970s show "Soap," which ran from fall, 1977 until 1981.
-Helmond was nominated for four Emmys for her "Soap" work.
+TV viewers first got to know Helmond as the ditzy but lovable Jessica Tate on the 1970s show "Soap," which ran from fall 1977 until 1981.
+Helmond was nominated for four Emmys for her work on the show.

-A whole new generation of fans watched her perform on "Who's the Boss?" as the outgoing but often outrageous mother of star Tony Danza's employer.
-Helmond was nominated for two Emmys for her role in the show ran the from fall 1984 to spring 1992.
+A whole new generation of fans watched her perform on "Who's the Boss?" as the outgoing, but often outrageous, mother of star Tony Danza's employer.
+Helmond was nominated for two Emmys for her role in the show, which ran from fall 1984 to spring 1992.

 "My beautiful, kind, funny, gracious, compassionate, rock," Helmond's "Who's the Boss" granddaughter Alyssa Milano tweeted in tribute.
 "You were an instrumental part of my life.
 You taught me to hold my head above the marsh!
 You taught me to do anything for a laugh!
 What an example you were!"